CommName/Go-micro-DemoApp/AirConditioner/README.md

-# AirCondtioner Service
+# AirConditioner Service

-This is the AirCondtioner service
+This is the AirConditioner service

 Generated with

 ```
-micro new AirCondtioner --namespace=github.com/CommName --type=srv
+micro new AirConditioner --namespace=github.com/CommName --type=srv
 ```

 ## Getting Started